 In the 1960s, only 5% of children survived leukemia.
 Today that number is closer to 90%.
 As the cancer survival rate continues to climb, survivors increasingly need follow-up care and support for the long-term effects of cancer and cancer treatment.

 Created in 1987, the Children’s Hospital Colorado HOPE Cancer Survivorship Program was one of the nation’s first programs focused on cancer survivorship.
-Over 30 years later, the program continues to provide excellent multidisciplinary care not only to cancer survivors, but also to patients who have undergone bone marrow transplantation.
+More than 30 years later, the program continues to provide excellent multidisciplinary care not only to cancer survivors, but also to patients who have undergone bone marrow transplantation and cellular therapy.
 The HOPE Program, which stands for Helping Oncology Patients Excel, helps childhood cancer and bone marrow transplantation survivors of all ages live fuller, healthier lives.

 About the HOPE Survivorship Program

-Cancer, cancer treatment, and bone marrow transplantation can lead to side effects that appear after some time.
-These side effects include heart and lung complications, hormone disorders, secondary cancer, learning disabilities, low self-esteem, post-traumatic stress disorder and infertility.
-As experts in pediatric cancer and bone marrow transplantation survivorship with more than 70 years of combined experience, our multidisciplinary team offers guidance and support for kids and young adults coping with these challenges.
+Cancer, cancer treatment, cellular therapy and bone marrow transplantation can lead to side effects that appear after some time.
+These side effects can include heart and lung complications, hormone disorders, secondary cancer, infertility, learning challenges and school difficulties, treatment-related fears and worries, and difficulty getting back on track after treatment.
+As experts in pediatric cancer and bone marrow transplantation survivorship with decades of experience, our multidisciplinary team offers guidance and support for kids and young adults coping with these challenges.

 Why choose us for long-term cancer follow-up care